Albania Turism

 Key Takeaways Berat Castle is a UNESCO World Heritage site that showcases centuries of Albanian history and architecture.
 It features a diverse array of structures, including Byzantine churches, Ottoman mosques, and residential quarters.
 The fortress offers stunning panoramic views of Berat and the Osumi River gorge.
 Its strategic importance is reflected through its impressive defensive […]

-Key Takeaways Krujë embodies Albania’s rich history, from its strategic fortress to legendary resistance.
+Krujë embodies Albania’s rich history, from its strategic fortress to legendary resistance.
 It played a pivotal role through the legacy of Skanderbeg in resisting Ottoman conquest.
 The town’s main attractions include Krujë Castle, Skanderbeg Museum, and traditional bazaars.
 Krujë’s scenic hilltop location offers stunning views and easy access from Tirana.
-The local culture […]
+The local culture thrives through […]

 Skanderbeg Square: The Heart of Tirana, Albania